 With a new facility we realised that we had became more than a boxing club and the facility could provide so much more than just boxing.
 It was decided that we would rebrand to Bluevale Community Club.

 The facility was in dire need of repair, with the outcome of a Health and Safety inspection being that it required 20 major repairs and 12 minor ones.
 Through help from the community and hard work from our volunteers the facility was brought up to a standard of which we now consider it to be a state-of-the-art fitness, strength, boxing and community facility.

 Our committee and board were all born in the local area and have the area in their heart.
 Our club looks to promote and improve the mental and physical health of all attending.
 Our aim is to promote services and food programmes for those of our community who may be struggling financially where they otherwise would not be able to attend.
-Through our sport and clubs, we look to improve social cohesion, break down religious race and territorial barriers within the community.
+Through our sports clubs and community clubs, we look to improve social cohesion, break down religious race and territorial barriers within the community.